Solar-network/docs/docs/guidebook/core/docker.md

 Just use the **`purge_all.sh`** script.

-### Building Your Own Swipechain Core Docker Image
+### Building Your Own Solar Core Docker Image

-Custom Docker image builds of Swipechain Core are possible by using the file `docker-compose-build.yml`.
+Custom Docker image builds of Solar Core are possible by using the file `docker-compose-build.yml`.
-Make your own modifications of Swipechain Core source code and run your custom container by executing:
+Make your own modifications of Solar Core source code and run your custom container by executing:

 ```bash
 cd docker/production/$NETWORK     # (NETWORK = devnet || mainnet)
 docker-compose -f docker-compose-build.yml up -d
 ```

-This will build your Swipechain Core Docker image and run two separate containers.
+This will build your Solar Core Docker image and run two separate containers.
 One for Core itself and another one for PostgreSQL.

 ## Update

-### Docker Live Updates Are Now Possible With [CLI](https://docs.swipechain.org/guidebook/core/cli.html)
+### Docker Live Updates Are Now Possible With [CLI](https://docs.solar.network/guidebook/core/cli.html)

 As a preliminary step, installation of development tools is necessary (only needed once, when doing initial update):